 Campaigner and Businesswoman

-To book Makaziwe Mandela please contact your JLA Agent.
+To book Makaziwe Mandela (South Africa) please contact your JLA Agent.

 Bearing one of the most influential and respected family names in the world, Makazewi looks at the social, political and historical lessons from her country’s journey and reflects on ideas of leadership, collaboration, justice and conflict resolution.
 Having worked extensively in development, charity and business she also considers the importance of empowering marginalised groups, especially women, to take social, political and commercial action.